 After graduating from law school, Alex clerked for the Honorable Ralph K. Winter in the United States Court of Appeals for the Second Circuit and the Honorable Pamela K. Chen in the United States District Court for the Eastern District of New York.

-Alex is admitted to practice in New York State, the United States District Courts for the Southern and Eastern Districts of New York, and the United States District Court for the District of Columbia, the United States Court of Appeals for the Second Circuit and the United States Court of Appeals for the District of Columbia.
+Alex is admitted to practice in New York State, the United States District Courts for the Southern and Eastern Districts of New York, the United States District Court for the District of Columbia, the United States Court of Appeals for the Second Circuit and the United States Court of Appeals for the District of Columbia.